This session runs from 9:00 AM - 4:30 PM. Registration begins at 8:00 AM each session.

 BHTEN training is held on the 7th floor of 520 N. Delaware Ave, at the corner of Spring Garden and Delaware.
 The entrance is on Spring Garden St.

 About This Course

-Participants must attend all six (6) sessions of the training series and complete a course evaluation in order to receive credits.
+Participants must attend the entire two days, participate in activities and complete a course evaluation for each session in order to receive credits